 The English language text below is a translation provided for information purposes only.
 The original German text shall prevail in the event of any discrepancies between the English translation and the German original.
 We do not accept any liability for the use of, or reliance on, the English translation or for any errors or misunderstandings that may arise from the translation.
-The English language text below is a translation provided for information purposes only.
+The English translation or for any errors or misunderstandings that may arise from the translation.
+The English translation provided for information purposes only.
 The original German text shall prevail in the event of any discrepancies between the English translation and the German original.
 We do not accept any liability for the use of, or reliance on, the English translation or for any errors or misunderstandings that may arise from the translation